 Here are some ways to protect your livestock from predators.

-- Tilly’s Nest just shows you how one family cleans their coop.
+- New Life on a Homestead show you how to clean and disinfect a chicken coop.
 I like to observe lots of methods because usually someone is doing something clever that I want to do, too.

 - Here’s another fun one with City Chick – he’s using citrus vinegar as a cleaner.